Raid-Training-Initiative/RTI/text/main/guild_join_requests.md

 `-------------------------------------------------`
 Type `join` here if you want to get added to the in-game guild!
 **NOTE**: If your message is still in this channel, then it will be handled.
 DO NOT send duplicate messages!
+**DISCLAIMER**: We reserve the right to remove you from the in-game guild if you act like a toxic scumbag to others while repping RTI, even if they aren't RTI members.
 `-------------------------------------------------`